 Sulfamylon® (mafenide acetate) For 5% Topical Solution is supplied as a sterile powder and is to be reconstituted with Sterile Water for Irrigation, USP or 0.9% Sodium Chloride Irrigation, USP.
 Aseptic techniques should be observed during preparation of the solution.
 Premeasured quantities of 50 g of mafenide acetate powder are provided in sterile packets.
 The entire quantity of Sulfamylon® should be emptied into a suitable container which contains 1000 mL of Sterile Water for Irrigation, USP or 0.9% Sodium Chloride Irrigation, USP and mixed until completely dissolved.
 The reconstituted solution may be held up to 28 days after preparation if stored in unopened containers.
 ONCE A CONTAINER IS OPENED, ANY UNUSED PORTION SHOULD BE DISCARDED AFTER 48 HOURS.
 Store the reconstituted solution at 20° to 25°C (68° to 77°F).
 Limited storage periods at 15° to 30°C (59° to 86°F) are acceptable.
 Not for Injection - For Topical Use Only.

 The grafted area should be covered with one layer of fine mesh gauze.
-An eight-ply burn dressing should be cut to the size of the graft and wetted with Sulfamylon® 5% SOLUTION using an irrigation syringe and/or irrigation tubing until leaking is noticeable.
+An eight-ply burn dressing should be cut to the size of the graft and wetted with Sulfamylon® (mafenide acetate, USP) For 5% Topical Solution using an irrigation syringe and/or irrigation tubing until leaking is noticeable.
 If irrigation tubing is used, the tubing should be placed over the burn dressing in contact with the wound and covered with a second piece of eight-ply dressing.
 The irrigation dressing should be secured with a bolster dressing and wrapped as appropriate.
 The gauze dressing should be kept wet.
 In clinical studies, this has been accomplished by irrigating with a syringe or injecting the solution into the irrigation tubing every 4 hours or as necessary.
 If irrigation tubing is not used, the gauze dressing may be moistened every 6-8 hours or as necessary to keep wet.

 Wound dressings may be left undisturbed, except for the irrigations, for up to five days.
 Additional soaks may be initiated until graft take is complete.
 Maceration of skin may result from wet dressings applied for intervals as short as 24 hours.
 Treatment is usually continued until autograft vascularization occurs and healing is progressing (typically occurring in about 5 days).
 Safety and effectiveness have not been established for longer than 5 days for an individual grafting procedure.